Bifabig/react-redux-capstone/README.md

 <!-- > Give credit to everyone who inspired your codebase. -->

-Thanks to Microverse for this amazing project and Nelson Sakwa on Behance.
+Thanks to Microverse for this amazing project and <a href="https://www.behance.net/sakwadesignstudio">Nelson Sakwa on Behance.</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>